 In an expedited arbitration procedure, the parties may submit a limited number of petitions and shorter deadlines are applied in the expedited procedure than in the procedure under the ordinary arbitration rules.
-For example, an expedited arbitration procedure administered by the SCC requires that the parties have agreed that the dispute shall be resolved by arbitration under the SCC Rules for Expedited Arbitration.50 An arbitrator under this procedure must render the award in 3 months.51 There are no limits as to the value of the dispute which could be considered under the expedited procedure.
+For example, an expedited arbitration procedure administered by the SCC requires that the parties have agreed that the dispute shall be resolved by arbitration under the SCC Rules for Expedited Arbitration.
+An arbitrator under this procedure must render the award in 3 months.
+There are no limits as to the value of the dispute which could be considered under the expedited procedure.

-A similar expedited procedure is implemented under the VIAC Rules, under which the arbitrator shall render the award within 6 months.52 Under the 2021 ICC Rules, the expedited arbitration procedure applies automatically to disputes, whose amount does not exceed USD 2 million or USD 3 million depending on the date of the arbitration agreement.53
+A similar expedited procedure is implemented under the VIAC Rules, under which the arbitrator shall render the award within 6 months.
+Under the 2021 ICC Rules, the expedited arbitration procedure applies automatically to disputes, whose amount does not exceed USD 2 million or USD 3 million depending on the date of the arbitration agreement.
+In the 2022 ICSID Arbitration Rules, the topic of expedited arbitration is dealt with extensively in Rules 75-86 thereof.
+In an expedited proceeding under the ICSID Convention, the award must be rendered within 120 days after the hearing, which in turn must be held within 60 days after the last written submission is filed (Rule 81 (1) (g) and (i)).

-Many arbitration rules allow arbitrators to dismiss manifestly unmeritorious claims early on.
+In addition, many arbitration rules allow arbitrators to dismiss manifestly unmeritorious claims early on.
 For example, under the SCC Rules the SCC Board dismisses a case if the SCC manifestly lacks jurisdiction.
-54 The SCC Rules also provide for a summary procedure, under which a party may request that the tribunal decides one or more issues of fact or law without necessarily undertaking every procedural step that might otherwise be adopted within the proceedings.
+The SCC Rules also provide for a summary procedure, under which a party may request that the tribunal decides one or more issues of fact or law without necessarily undertaking every procedural step that might otherwise be adopted within the proceedings.
 The request for summary procedure may include, for example, the assertion that an allegation of fact or law material to the outcome of the case is manifestly unsustainable.
-55